-Of the 802K at-risk files, 83% were overshared with users or groups outside the proper team or department.
+Of the 1.1M at-risk data, 83% were overshared with users or groups outside the proper team or department.
 These issues are nearly impossible to identify without peer data comparisons.

 Personally identifiable information (PII)

 PII is of interest due to privacy concerns and regulatory requirements.
 Increasingly, security teams use document metadata to flag PII and control document sharing and transfer.
 Nearly 25% of all documents containing unstructured data contained PII and were not marked appropriately.